|

 and her lively interpretation of her self-composed works

 was greatly admired by her audience last night.
+Hayley returned to

 conclude the first half with ‘Bridal